pdmosses/agda-material/README.md

 This template repo supports generation of websites where pages include highlighted literate Agda code.

+The rest of this page explains how to install, test, and make use of the repo.
+See the website [homepage] for an overview, motivation, and links to examples.

 ## Installation

 - [ ] [Agda]